Comprehension engine for long-form video

 We transcribe & extract

-Full transcript pulled, then a frontier AI model identifies every distinct claim and how each one logically relates to the others.
+Full transcript pulled, then a frontier AI model identifies every distinct claim, who said it, and how each one logically relates to the others.

 03